 “We’re trying to take the medium and actually realise the opportunity in things like street posters but it’s a matter of bringing the medium out of the gutter, out of the cover of darkness, and putting into day-to-day stuff and council approved where they know what’s going on.
 So we’re legitimising the industry.”

-As for threats on his business and property, McGregor isn’t intimidated, but fears that if it isn’t put to a stop that the situation may escalate.
+As for threats on his business and property, McGregor isn’t intimidated, but fears that if it isn’t put to a stop that the situation may escalate.“There’s competition and then there’s competition.
+I’ve got a family.”

 “I think those old school tactics of burning down properties are very outdated.
 There’s competition and then there’s competition.
 I’ve got a family, I’ve got three young daughters.
 I’ve been threatened in the past but you don’t know if the threat will actually come home.”